-This user guide explains how to create music using MPC X, MPC Live, MPC Live II, MPC One, MPC Studio II and MPC Touch.
+This user guide explains how to create music using MPC X, MPC Live, MPC Live II, MPC One, MPC Key 61, MPC Studio mk2 and MPC Touch.
 There is similar documentation available for MPC products that use an LCD and for the MPC software application.
 To view these user guides, click the Help menu in the MPC software, select MPC Help, and select an option.